ibm-cloud-docs/mqcloud/mqoc_admin_mqcli.md

 # Administering a queue manager using runmqsc from an MQ client
 {: #mqoc_admin_mqcli}

+Part of the "MQ clients" bundle, runqmsc is a command-line interface (CLI) tool that allows you to automate the configuration of MQ queue managers by executing a series of pre-defined steps at the command-line or in a script file.
+It is supported on a range of operating systems including Windows and Linux (but is not currently supported on Mac OS).

 There are many actions you can perform by using runmqsc from an MQ client.
 You can
 * Connect to a queue manager